Chala Hawa Yeu Dya: Sketch comedy

-The show follows a recurring theme in the sketch comedy.
+The show follows a recurring theme in sketch comedy.
 The premise of the sketch is the fictional village of Thukaratwadi where host Nilesh Sable, playing himself, invites the celebrity guests at his café.
 Nilesh is the writer of most of these comedy sketches with improv acts by the actors.
 The format of the show begins with introductions of the celebrity guests that is mostly tied up with upcoming promotions of a film or theatre release.
 Nilesh plays himself as the owner of the café of Thukratwadi.
 The interview is interspersed with comedic bits that include Bharat Ganeshpure who is the Sarpanch (village chief) making formal introductions of the guests.